 Undergarments

-Adequate supply for the entire climb
+Adequate supply for the entire trip

 Long base layer